Use of LED Lights in Pest Management

 How LED lights manage pests

-As mentioned earlier, different pests and insects are sensitive to different light colors.
-Most pests and insects are sensitive to UV light.
-Many flying insects take artificial lights as navigation.
-If we cover the ground or greenhouses with a highly reflective mulching sheet that is covered by UV blocking film, the normal orientation of flying insects will be disturbed by the light reflected from ground.
+Many flying insects use artificial lights as navigation.
+If we cover the ground or greenhouses with a highly reflective mulching sheet that is covered by UV-blocking film, the normal orientation of flying insects will be disturbed by the light reflected from the ground.
 With the protection of reflected UV light, those flying insects cannot find or see plants.
 The use of UV light at night also helps control powdery mildew in cucumber and strawberry.
 Similarly, supplementing red light at night helps suppress downy mildew within the crops.

 pest whitefly Aphid

-Night-time treatment of LED lights for a certain duration can influence circadian rhythms of pests and insects.
-Some pests and insects will move towards the stimulus of light (positive phototaxis) while others will be away from it (negative phototaxis).
-Exposing the pests and insects of negatively phototactic organisms to LED lights for a certain period can prevent them from entering growing rooms.
-Moreover, exposing nocturnal pests and insects to LED lights for a certain duration at night can inhibit them from mating or flight.
-Providing LED lights to beneficial pests can break their dispause.
-For example, flower bug goes through dispause in the winter months, and it need at least 12 hours lighting to break dispause.
+Moreover, exposing nocturnal pests and insects to LED lights for a certain duration at night can inhibit them from mating or flying.
+Providing LED lights to beneficial pests can break their diapause.
+For example, the flower bug goes through diapause in the winter months, and it needs at least 12 hours of lighting to break diapause.
 By supplementing LED lights, a light period of 12 hours or more can be achieved.
-Thus, beneficial pests and insects can predate plant-eat pests and insects.
+Thus, beneficial pests and insects can predate plant-eating pests and insects.

 Possible negative effects of LED lights on pest management

 The main problem with the use of LED lights in pest management is will disturb the natural predator-prey balance.
-The increasing predator and reducing prey in greenhouses or indoor growing rooms can also affect the populations of other species in the surrounding areas.
-In additions, supplemental LED light (used for pest management) will cause light pollution, affecting the flower color and contrast at dusk and night.
-When pest problems occur, you should check out why those problems occur at first.
-What LED fixtures provide are effective tools to help you work with pest problems, but it cannot solve problems entirely.
-Pest management with LED lights also has negative effects.
-Whether you want to add LED lights to improve plant growth or handle pest problems, consult a lighting expert for advice.
-If you need any help with lighting solutions, contact us.
+The increasing predators and reducing prey in greenhouses or indoor growing rooms can also affect the populations of other species in the surrounding areas.
+In addition, supplemental LED light (used for pest management) will cause light pollution, affecting the flower color and contrast at dusk and night.

 +86-755-33581002